Need support? Text ā€œWAVESā€ to 741741.

 🌊 What SEA WAVES Stands For — And How We’re Changing the Tide for Military Mental Health

-At SEA WAVES, our name isn’t just a catchy acronym — it’s the heart of our mission.
-Each letter represents a critical pillar in our fight to support service members, veterans, and their families who are struggling with eating disorders.
-It’s how we’re tackling a crisis that’s too often overlooked in military mental health — and building a future where no one has to face it alone.
+At SEA WAVES, our name isn’t just a catchy acronym, it’s the heart of our mission.
+Each letter represents a critical pillar in our fight to support service members, veterans, and their families struggling with eating disorders.

-🫶 S — Support
+S — Support

 At SEA WAVES, support means so much more than handing someone a phone number or a pamphlet.
-It’s about actively bridging the massive gap between the military community and the highly specialized eating disorder care they need — care that’s incredibly hard to find.
+It’s about actively bridging the massive gap between the military community and the highly specialized eating disorder care they need, care that’s incredibly hard to find.

 Eating disorder treatment is already scarce and fragmented in civilian life.
 In the military community, it’s even more complicated: